 Issue Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Pensions Committee.
 We have not been made aware of any incidents in the period and no other issues have been identified during the course of our audit procedures.
 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
-It is noted that declarations of interest have yet to be received from two members of the Pensions Committee.
 Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
-Written representations A letter of representation has been requested from the Pension Fund, which was included separately in the Pensions Committee papers.
+Written representations A letter of representation has been requested from the Pension Fund, which is included separately in the Pensions Committee papers.
 We have not requested any additional specific representations from management